 Description You need a workspace where you can store, access, and optionally share files and datasets.
 You wish to follow the activities performed by the other users of a large community and to join one of the existing applications offered by the existing VREs.
 Reserved Resources Zero.
 Storage and computational jobs queues are shared with other users.

 Resources Highlights Your data is kept private until you share it.
 However, the computational resources are shared with other users and assigned to you only when needed.
 How Register on one of the available Gateways and join one of the existing public Virtual Research Environment.
+Type of engagement You are a single user requiring immediate access to data and tailored applications.
 Cost Free to use according to the Terms of Use.